Moringa-SDF-PTO5/task-management-system/README.md

 The app has been developed using the following tools:

-* Python3.10.12
+* React JS

-* sqlite3.
+* HTML 5

-* [Postman](https://www.postman.com/) (used to perform methods such as patch and post)]
+* CSS 3

-To view or manipulate the code you need to use one of the following code editors [VSCode](https://www.hostinger.com/tutorials/best-code-editors#1_Visual_Studio_Code), or any other online python compiler.
+To view or manipulate the code you need to use one of the following code editors [VSCode](https://www.hostinger.com/tutorials/best-code-editors#1_Visual_Studio_Code), or any other online Javascript, CSS and HTML compiler or browser.

 ## Set-up